YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Norwood scale for hair transplant graft planning

-The patient should avoid harsh products, aggressive scratching, picking at persistent crusts, and trying to test whether grafts are secure.
+Avoid harsh products, aggressive scratching, picking at persistent crusts, and trying to test whether grafts are secure.
 Anxiety can make patients repeatedly inspect and manipulate the area, which only increases irritation.

 Do not shave the area repeatedly just to inspect it.
 Do not scratch crusts or pimples.
 Do not compare daily photos under different light and assume every shadow is a failure.
 Do not start strong products without asking the clinic.